LleytonParsons/cs495-baseline-901414197/opt-out.md

 I plan to rebuild my confidence as we progress through the semester, as I get more comfortable with coding again.

+Nothing feels too overwhelming (at least for now), but if it were something that looms over me during programming it would simply just the possibility of being stumped at times.